thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 Run the query several times to get a statistically significant sample.
 On my computer, the average run time is about 11.1 ms.

-**Unique indexes** are used not only for performance, but also for data integrity.
-A unique index table does not allow any duplicate values to be inserted.
+A **unique index** is used not only for performance, but also for data integrity.
+A unique index does not allow any duplicate values to be inserted.
 Create a unique index for the `canonical_name` column of the `places` table.

 ```sql
 CREATE UNIQUE INDEX ON places (canonical_name);